Bullying and cyberbullying

-School leaders should communicate to all pupils and staff that bullying is unacceptable and emphasise the impact it can have on individuals.
+School and college leaders should communicate to all pupils and staff that bullying is unacceptable and emphasise the impact it can have on individuals.
 It’s also important for schools to respect, promote and celebrate diversity within and outside of their school community.

 Schools can reduce bullying by teaching pupils social and emotional skills during health and wellbeing education lessons, and reinforcing these skills throughout the curriculum.
 Skills that help to protect children against bullying include, learning how to:

 - co-operate with others

 - be tolerant

 - show empathy